DraftShift/Docs/docs/hardware/stealthchanger.md

 ## Shuttle Keeper
 The Shuttle Keeper is an additional component that can be used to hold the belts in place while the [Shuttle](#shuttle) is removed from the MGN Rail.
+Shuttle Keeper remains on the printer after assembly.
 There are situational reasons as to when and why you would want to use a Shuttle Keeper.
 See the below list for details.

 * Only compatible with a printed [Shuttle](#shuttle).
 * Required for a MGN9 [Shuttle](#shuttle).